About Alex Bowman

 Hometown: Tucson, Arizona

-Back in 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for an injured Dale Earnhardt Jr., NASCAR’s perennial most popular driver, for 10 Cup Series events.
-Under a bright spotlight, he delivered by earning three top-10 finishes for the No. 88 Hendrick Motorsports team, including a near victory at his home track of ISM Raceway in Phoenix, where he won the pole and led a race-high 194 laps.
+Back in 2016, Bowman’s talent and raw speed were on full display when he received the unexpected call to race for the injured Dale Earnhardt Jr., NASCAR’s perennial most popular driver, for 10 Cup Series events.
+Under a bright spotlight, he delivered by earning three top-10 finishes for the No. 88 Hendrick Motorsports team, including a near victory at his home track of Phoenix Raceway, where he won the pole and led a race-high 194 laps.

-Even without a seat available in its four-car stable, Hendrick Motorsports quietly signed Bowman in October 2016 in an effort to keep him in the fold.
-The situation changed dramatically the following April when Earnhardt announced that he would retire at the end of the 2017 season.
-In July, Hendrick Motorsports made it official that Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.
+Even without a seat available in its four-car stable, Hendrick Motorsports quietly signed Bowman in October 2016 to keep him in the fold.
+The situation changed dramatically in April when Earnhardt announced he would retire at the end of 2017.
+That July, Hendrick Motorsports made it official: Bowman would join the Ives-led No. 88 Chevrolet team full-time beginning in 2018.

-At 19 years old, Bowman signed with legendary car owner Roger Penske.
+At 19, Bowman signed with legendary car owner Roger Penske.
 In 2012, he posted four ARCA wins and led 20 percent of the season’s total laps to earn another rookie of the year title.
 During the same year, he made his first NASCAR national series start in the Xfinity Series at Chicagoland Speedway.

-In 2016, Bowman made the most of nine Xfinity Series starts for JR Motorsports, recording one pole position, three top-five finishes and seven top-10s, in addition to being called upon by Hendrick Motorsports to race in 10 of the season’s final 18 Cup races.
+In 2016, Bowman made the most of nine Xfinity Series starts for JR Motorsports, recording one pole position, three top-five finishes and seven top-10s in addition to being called upon by Hendrick Motorsports to race in 10 of the season’s final 18 Cup races.
 He debuted in Earnhardt’s No. 88 Chevrolet at New Hampshire on July 18 and earned a highest finish of sixth Nov.
-13 at ISM Raceway after starting from the pole.
+13 at Phoenix after starting from the pole.

 Bowman has never been afraid of hard work, having learned its value while building his own race cars and pitching in at his father’s Arizona body shop.
-Today, he resides in Mount Ulla, North Carolina, with his two dogs, Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.
-As an avid auto enthusiast, Bowman is passionate about working on both his personal cars and race cars.
-The driver raced in the 2019 Chili Bowl Nationals under his own banner of Alex Bowman Racing.
+As an auto enthusiast, he is passionate about working on both his personal cars and race cars.
+Under his own banner of Alex Bowman Racing, Bowman competed in the Chili Bowl Nationals as a driver in 2020 and a car owner of two entries in 2021.
+Today, he resides in Concord, North Carolina, with his two dogs – Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.